badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 {% endhighlight %}

-1. We set up a gesture recognizer to track the movement of the finger in the screen
+1. We set up a gesture recognizer to track the movement of the finger on the screen
 2. We accumulate the points the user has gone through with her finger in a UIBezierPath object.
 3. Every time a new point is added, we invalidate the whole drawing bounds.
-4. Our custom `drawRect` implementation takes the accumulated path and draws it with the selected color and width.
+4. Our custom ‘`drawRect’` implementation takes the accumulated path and draws it with the selected color and width.
 Note that it strokes the whole path every time a new point is added.

 This code has a very big problem, which is performance.
-As it stands now, the more you draw the slower the interface responds to a point where it is unusable.
+As it stands now, the more you draw the slower the interface responds, to a point where it becomes unusable.

 Another future problem is that user will not be able to draw strokes with different colors, as we use the same color for the whole path.
 Let’s focus on the performance problem first.

 ## Less naive version: Painter’s algorithm

-To address the creeping issue of our first naive implementation we need to understand why this happens.
+To address the creeping issue of our first naive implementation, we need to understand why this happens.

 Even without profiling, if you analyse what the code is doing, you will notice that we are drawing the **whole accumulated path** every time a new dragging point is added.
 The path grows larger with every finger movement, which means we need to do more UI blocking work to draw the path.
 This will block the touch event processing and thus the perception of lag.

 We really don’t need to redraw the whole path every time, because the strokes will always go over what was drawn before, similar how the [Painter’s algorithm][painter] works.
 We should keep the work we do between points to a minimum for the UI to be responsive.

-A possible optimization is to cache what we have drawn already into some image, and just redraw over that image every time a point is added.
-The amount of work to do between finger movements will be constant; a line stroke and setting the bitmap to the view.
+A possible optimization is to cache what we have drawn already into an image, and just redraw over that image every time a point is added.
+The amount of work to do between finger movements will be constant - a line stroke and setting the bitmap to the view.

 The full set of changes are [here][v2].

 First, we don’t need to accumulate a path.
-We will remember the last point so we can build lines for every new point:
+We’ll remember the last point so we can build lines for every new point:

 {% highlight swift %}